Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/03-installing-&-managing-software.md

 ./bowtie2 --help
 ```

-Programs written in Java are frequently distributed as JAR files, which are similar to pre-compiled binaries, in that only a single file is required to download and install the software.
+Programs written in Java are frequently distributed as JAR files, which are similar to pre-compiled binaries in that only a single file is required to download and install the software.
 The JAR file is then run using the `java -jar` command.
 For example, the following will download the "picard" set of genomics tools written in Java, and run it to output the help string.
 ```shell
 wget https://github.com/broadinstitute/picard/releases/download/2.23.9/picard.jar
 java -jar picard.jar -h